 The legal provision comprises costs for various legal proceedings, claims and governmental investigations which can lead to lengthy and costly investigations, legal proceedings and/or penalties.
 Litigation and government investigations often involve complex legal issues and are connected with a high degree of uncertainty.
-Accordingly, the assessment of whether an obligation exists on the balance sheet date as a result of an event in the past, and whether a future cash outflow is likely and the obligation can be reliably estimated largely depends on the estimations by management.
+Accordingly, the assessment of whether an obligation exists on the reporting date as a result of an event in the past, and whether a future cash outflow is likely and the obligation can be reliably estimated largely depends on the estimations by management.
 The Company regularly evaluates the current stage of legal proceedings, also with the involvement of in-house and external legal counsel.
 The provisions for litigations will as such be reassessed periodically and adjusted based on the evaluations made by management.

-The Company is subject in Australia to a recall of vehicles with affected Takata airbags pursuant to a mandatory recall notice dated 28 February 2018 (Recall Notice).
-The Company has operated a consumer call centre for the period of the compulsory recall.
-Between June 2018 and March 2020, statements were made to consumers by multiple call centre operators that are alleged by the ACCC to be in breach of the terms of the Recall Notice and thereby in breach of the Australian Consumer Law (the Allegations).
+The Company was subject in Australia to a recall of vehicles with affected Takata airbags pursuant to a mandatory recall notice dated 28 February 2018 (Recall Notice).
+The Company operated a consumer call centre for the period of the compulsory recall.
+Between June 2018 and March 2020, statements were made to consumers by multiple call centre operators that were alleged by the ACCC to be in breach of the terms of the Recall Notice and thereby in breach of the Australian Consumer Law (the Allegations).
 Accordingly, on 4 August 2021, the ACCC filed legal proceedings based on the Allegations against the Company in the Federal Court of Australia.
-The Company is defending the claim.
 During 2020 and 2021, the Company recognised a legal provision in respect of this matter, including a provision in relation to anticipated external legal costs that may arise as part of this matter.
+In September 2022, the legal proceedings for this matter were finalised and the Company was ordered to pay penalties of \$12.5 million plus a contribution to the ACCC's legal costs.
+The Company utilised the previously recorded provisions for this matter during the financial year.